 If you decide to accept the invitation, you will have to fill out some standard paperwork to ensure you get your payments legally.
 You’ll have to fill out some basic information, sign an agreement, provide specified tax information, and let Twitch know where to send your payments.

 🔥 To check if your channel meets all the requirements navigate over to the Insights and achievements section.
-This can be found on the left of the Creator Dashboard.
+This can be found on the left hand side of the Creator Dashboard.
 Then check the progress of your Path to Affiliate goals.

-How to Reach an Affiliate Status
+How to Reach Affiliate Status

-1. Channel Branding is Important
+1. Channel Branding Is Important

 💡 Note: You won’t be able to use your emotes until after you become an affiliate and they are approved.